ko-vasilev/Hearthstone-Collection-Tracker/README.md

 Installation:
 =========
-Unzip HearthstoneCollectionTracker.rar archive from [release] page to Plugins folder in root of your Hearthstone Deck Tracker.
+Unzip HearthstoneCollectionTracker.zip archive from [release] page to Plugins folder in root of your Hearthstone Deck Tracker.
 Then enable it in the Settings menu.

 **If after copying the .dll file plugin does not appear in settings menu, go edit properties (right mouse click on dll -> Properties) and click "Unblock" button.**